roland jp 80x0 config 53

 [2] To Currently Selected Slot & Bank

-• Store selected librarian slot patch to hardware memory based on currently selected STORE DATA TO value.
+• Store single patch data to hardware memory based on Editor Bank & Patch combination.

-[3] from Selected Bank to RAM A … B (*)
+[3] from Selected Bank to RAM A … D (*)

-• Store all patches from currently active Librarian list to currently selected STORE DATA TO bank destination in JP.
+• Store all patches from currently active Librarian list to selected RAM destination!

 JP-80×0 Editor User Manual – Store Patch Data Options